MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/ns-wincrypt-_crypt_sequence_of_any.md

 ---
-UID: The unique id of the API.
-title: The title of the API.
-author: Authoring type of the API(ie windows-driver-content)
+UID: NS:wincrypt._CRYPT_SEQUENCE_OF_ANY
+title: "_CRYPT_SEQUENCE_OF_ANY"
+author: windows-sdk-content
-description: Description of API
+description: Contains an arbitrary list of encoded BLOBs.
-old-location:
+old-location: security\crypt_sequence_of_any.htm
-old-project:
+old-project: SecCrypto
-ms.assetid: The MSDN ID of the API ms.author: The Author of the API ms.date: The date of API publishing ms.keywords: ms.prod: windows-hardware ms.technology: windows-devices ms.topic: The topic type of the API (ie enum) req.header: The main header of the API req.include-header: The included headers of the API req.target-type: req.target-min-winverclnt: req.target-min-winversvr: req.kmdf-ver: req.umdf-ver: req.ddi-compliance:
+ms.assetid: 9500fa37-742b-4d37-8f45-0fb3c4cdda8d
+ms.author: windowssdkdev
+ms.date: 05/21/2018
+ms.keywords: "*PCRYPT_SEQUENCE_OF_ANY, CRYPT_SEQUENCE_OF_ANY, CRYPT_SEQUENCE_OF_ANY structure [Security], PCRYPT_SEQUENCE_OF_ANY, PCRYPT_SEQUENCE_OF_ANY structure pointer [Security], _CRYPT_SEQUENCE_OF_ANY, _crypto2_crypt_sequence_of_any, security.crypt_sequence_of_any, wincrypt/CRYPT_SEQUENCE_OF_ANY, wincrypt/PCRYPT_SEQUENCE_OF_ANY"
+ms.prod: windows
+ms.technology: windows-sdk
+ms.topic: struct
+req.header: wincrypt.h
+req.include-header:
+req.target-type: Windows
+req.target-min-winverclnt: Windows XP [desktop apps only] req.target-min-winversvr: Windows Server 2003 [desktop apps only] req.kmdf-ver: req.umdf-ver:
+req.ddi-compliance: